 A mother requested a dyslexia screening for her 10th-grade son who was having reading difficulties.
 During the screening, it became apparent that this young man had moderate symptoms of Irlen Syndrome, which were significantly reduced by using a colored overlay and colored paper for assignments and assessments, and limiting bright light.

 The real surprise came when the mother acknowledged that she, too, had all of the symptoms.
 She described years of severe difficulties with bright light, driving at night (due to glare), and reading.
 She had vivid memories of third grade when she was placed in the group for slow readers because she was unable to keep her eyes on the words.
 When we completed the screening and she saw the difference an overlay could make, she cried.
 She had always loved books, she said, and could never understand why she was unable to complete even short novels.
 She felt robbed of so many opportunities and decided that she was going to make up for lost time.
 When I last spoke with her, she related that she has enjoyed almost a decade of reading fluently and comfortably using an overlay and an e-reader.

 When I was introduced to the Reading Horizons method, I was thrilled that the Reading Horizons Discovery and Elevate Software provided the option for overlays.
-As an education specialist now working for Reading Horizons and helping to develop literacy programs for children and adults, I believe that it is important for us to identify issues preventing reading success.
+As an education specialist now working for Reading Horizons and helping to develop the elementary reading curriculum and reading intervention program for children and adults, I believe that it is important for us to identify issues preventing reading success.
 It is also important to share this information with educators and parents in order to create the best learning environments for all students.

 Watch this video to learn more about Irlen Syndrome: